MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Tags/v1.0.11/Get-AzureRmTag.md

         IT            3
 ```

-This example gets detailed information about the "Department" tag and its values.
+This command gets detailed information about the "Department" tag and its values.
 The **Count** property shows how many times the tag and each of its values has been applied to resources and resource groups in the subscription.

 ### Example 3: Get values of all tags
 ```
-PS C:\>Get-AzureRmTag -Detailed
+PS C:\> Get-AzureRmTag -Detailed

 Name:   Department
 Count:  5